โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

-The United States Air Force Academy Airfield (AFF), officially designated as Benjamin O. Davis Jr. Airfield, is a private military airfield located within the grounds of the U.S. Air Force Academy in Colorado Springs, Colorado.
-It is primarily dedicated to the Academy's Airmanship Programs, which include intensive cadet training in soaring, parachuting, and powered flight.
+Benjamin O. Davis Jr. Airfield (AFF), historically known as the USAF Academy Airfield, is a private military airfield located within the grounds of the U.S. Air Force Academy in Colorado Springs, Colorado.
+It is primarily dedicated to the Academy's Airmanship Programs, which include cadet training in soaring, parachuting, and powered flight.
 As a military installation, the airfield does not operate a traditional civilian passenger terminal and is closed to the general public and unauthorized transient aircraft.
 The facility layout is optimized for military flight training and cadet operations rather than commercial passenger flow.
 It features multiple runways and specialized areas for glider operations and parachute landing zones.
 There are no commercial check-in counters, baggage carousels, or public waiting areas.
-Access to the airfield is strictly regulated and requires Prior Permission Required (PPR) coordination at least 72 hours in advance for any official business flights.
-The environment is highly disciplined and focused on the safety and educational mission of the Air Force Academy.
+Access to the airfield is strictly regulated and requires Prior Permission Required coordination at least 72 hours in advance for official business flights.
 Amenities at the airfield are non-existent for the general public.
 While the Academy operates an Aero Club that provides aircraft rental and flight instruction for eligible military personnel, faculty, and alumni, these services are not available to civilian travelers.
 There are no restaurants, retail shops, or public lounges on the premises.
-Security is exceptionally high, maintained by U.S. Air Force security forces, and all personnel entering the airfield must possess valid military identification or be on an approved access list.
-For those requiring commercial aviation services, Colorado Springs Airport (COS) is located approximately 15 miles to the south.
+Security is maintained by U.S. Air Force personnel, and commercial aviation travelers should instead use Colorado Springs Airport (COS).

 ๐Ÿ”„ Connection Tips